mpnow/evernote-cloud-sdk-dotnet/Getting_Started.md

 - (Alternative 2) If you want to build the entire SDK source alongside your own project files, you can do that too.
 The source code for this SDK is included here in the repository.
 Note: You'll need to start Visual Studio using "Run as Administrator" privileges in order to rebuild the SDK -- because it supports COM, it needs access to the Windows registry when it builds.

+- *For use in a COM environment like Microsoft Office VBA.* Run the "EvernoteSDK_COMSetup.msi" installer that's included in the repository.
+This will install the necessary assemblies and register the SDK on your machine so it will be available to the COM subsystem.

 ### Add the standard include file to any file that uses the Evernote SDK

     #using EvernoteSDK;